vjau/reactive-redux/README.md

 ## Goals

 Whether you are integrating Redux into an existing Meteor project, or wanting to create a new project using Redux and Tracker, it is not easy to get both systems (Redux/Tracker) to play well together.
-This mini helper module make the binding between both easier while retaining the redux Store as the unique source of truth.
+This mini helper module allow you to generate reactive data source from the redux Store for Meteor to consume.

 ## Usage